 • Stubber’s Adventure Centre, Upminster, Essex, to provide a specially designed sailing boat and sets of protective clothing for use by disabled and disadvantaged children and their carers, from the London area, to receive sailing tuition, thus enhancing their self-esteem.

 In April 2010, the Trustees launched an initiative at a reception at 2 Temple Place, encouraging Baronets to support the Trust by providing a legacy in their Will.
 The reception was fully funded by specific donations from regular donors, the Bulldog Trust, and a corporate donor.
-Those who attended were very supportive of the idea but, of course, tangible results will only be known over time.
+Those who attended were very supportive of the idea but, of course, tangible results would only be known over time.